antonhornquist/step/README.md

 ## Grid Support

 Step is designed for varibright grids.
 It utilizes 8 rows and 8 or 16 columns of buttons.

+## Arc Support

+Step provides optional support for arc.
+It currently only uses the first two encoders for control of tempo and swing.

 ## Options